Eligibility criteria

 Recognises businesses within the tourism industry that offer outstanding cuisine, innovative service and excellence throughout their entire operation.

-• Food service businesses including restaurants, hotel restaurants, cafés, tea rooms, coffee shops, bistros, foodhalls etc. [For these purposes the definition of a foodhall/ food and drink market is a collection of independent food and drink establishments with ancillary services (e.g. parking area, toilets, security, visitor information) and maintained by a management firm as an entity.]
+• Food service businesses including restaurants, hotel restaurants, cafés, tea rooms, pubs, coffee shops, bistros etc. Foodhalls – a collection of independent food outlets with ancillary services (e.g. parking area, toilets, security, visitor information) and maintained by a management firm as an entity are also eligible.

 • Ideally offers the option for table service, or at least a dining area with table and chairs.
-Counter service cafés, for example, would be eligible, as long as there are elements of ‘service’ provided, e.g. ordering at counter, payment at tills and clearing tables
+Counter service cafes, for example, would be eligible, as long as there are elements of ‘service’ provided, e.g. ordering at counter, payment at tills and clearing tables.

-• Access to toilet facilities that are either within or adjacent to the business
+• Access to toilet facilities that are either within or adjacent to the business.

-• The business must be open to the public/ non-residents and does not require payment of an admission fee to access the eatery
+• The business must be open to the public/ non-residents and does not require payment of an admission fee to access the eatery.

 • A single site from an independent, chain or group operator

 • Businesses that serve food must have a minimum food hygiene rating of three out of five.
 The competition organisers reserve the right to refuse an application if this minimum requirement is not met at any point prior to the awards ceremony.
-An exception is made for new businesses who have not yet been graded
+An exception is made for new businesses who have not yet been graded.

-• Food related events and festivals are not eligible to apply
+• Food related events and festivals are not eligible to apply.

 Unsung Hero Award – VE